-Continue Statement in C/C++
+continue Statement in C++

-Here comes the usage of continue statement.
-What we can do here is we can run a loop from 1 to 10 and every time we have to compare the value of iterator with 6.
-If it is equal to 6 we will use the continue statement to continue to next iteration without printing anything otherwise we will print the value.
+Example: Consider the situation when you need to write a program that prints numbers from 1 to 10 but not 4.
+It is specified that you have to do this using loop and only one loop is allowed to use.
+Here comes the usage of the continue statement.
+What we can do here is we can run a loop from 1 to 10 and every time we have to compare the value of the iterator with 4.
+If it is equal to 4 we will use the continue statement to continue to the next iteration without printing anything otherwise we will print the value.

-1 2 3 4 5 7 8 9 10
+1 2 3 5 6 7 8 9 10

 The continue statement can be used with any other loop also like while or do while in a similar way as it is used with for loop above.